Skip to content

 Perhaps the most decisive ingredient in lasting security is community trust.
 Where locals believe in the security forces and the government, they are more likely to cooperate and resist militant influence.
 Where trust is low, armed groups exploit fear and neglect to embed themselves deeper into daily life.

-Recent attacks showed warning signs were reportedly ignored, leaving villagers vulnerable — a stark reminder that flags and troops alone do not guarantee safety.
+Recent attacks showed warning signs were reportedly ignored, leaving villagers vulnerable — a stark reminder that flags and troops alone do

 To break the cycle of violence, Nigeria needs a balanced approach: